Fermented foods and the community of microorganisms

 Difference between fermented and non-fermented foods

-Fermented foods, on the other hand, undergo a microbial pre-processing before consumption.
+Fermented foods, on the other hand, undergo microbial preprocessing before consumption.
 During this process, the structure, composition, and properties of the food change.
 Certain components are broken down, others transformed or newly formed.
 This can lead to altered sensory properties such as taste, acidity, and texture, and influence the utilization of the food.

 |